 Your approach to keto will differ depending upon your individual goals.
 Below are a few common keto objectives, and the keto diet type best suited for accomplishing each.

 For Fat Loss and Overall Health: Standard Ketogenic Diet

 The standard ketogenic diet (SKD) is the most common approach to keto, and the most highly recommended method for beginners.
 Those who follow SKD are typically looking to achieve weight loss or fat loss.
-They might also be looking to improve certain symptoms related to depression and mental health, inflammation and cholesterol levels.
+You might also be looking to improve certain symptoms related to depression and mental health, inflammation, and cholesterol levels.

 An intake of 30 grams of net carbohydrates or less will typically induce ketosis.

 The targeted ketogenic diet (TKD) is ideal for maintaining exercise performance, and therefore best for athletes or those who maintain a high activity level.
 How does it work?
 TKD allows for glycogen resynthesis without interrupting ketosis for extended periods of time.

 - Consume 25-50 grams of carbs per day